 When I was little I didn’t like onions at all.
 Not cooked and certainly not raw.
 I’ve come a long way since then.
 Love onions cooked, a fried onion rings are heaven, but raw, still not so good.
 I have been known to meticulously pick out every bit of onion from a salad or a sandwich.

-These onions were fantastic!
+These quick pickled onions were fantastic!
 So fantastic that I’ve made them again, and we vow to always have a jar in the fridge.
 If you make them with red onions you get the lovely pink hue.
 These were tart and sweet with the perfect amount of bite.
 We’ve added them to sandwiches and have eaten them almost like a side dish.
 And, I must confess, I have stood at the refrigerator just eating them out of the jar.
 They are that good!

 - 3/4 cup apple cider or white vinegar